decred/vspd/docs/api.md

 The VSP will not add the ticket to its voting wallets until the fee transaction has 6 confirmations.

+This call will return an error if a fee transaction has already been provided for the specified ticket.

 - `POST /payfee`